MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-departmental-bi.md

 :::image type="content" source="media/powerbi-implementation-planning-usage-scenario-departmental-bi/usage-scenario-departmental-bi-inline.png" alt-text="Image shows a diagram of departmental B I, which is about business unit content distribution.
 Items in the diagram are described in the table below." lightbox="media/powerbi-implementation-planning-usage-scenario-departmental-bi/usage-scenario-departmental-bi-expanded.png" border="false":::

-The above diagram depicts the following user actions, tools, and features:
+The scenario diagram depicts the following user actions, tools, and features:

 | **Item** | **Description** |
 | --- | --- |